rake-compiler/rake-compiler-dock/README.md

       ext.cross_platform = %w[x86-mingw32 x64-mingw32 x86-linux x86_64-linux]
     end

+See below, how to invoke cross builds in your Rakefile.

-It may also be used to build ffi based binary gems like [libusb](https://github.com/larskanis/libusb), but currently doesn't provide any additional build helpers for this use case, beyond docker invocation and cross compilers.
+Additionally it may also be used to build ffi based binary gems like [libusb](https://github.com/larskanis/libusb), but currently doesn't provide any additional build helpers for this use case, beyond docker invocation and cross compilers.

 ### Interactive Usage

 Rake-compiler-dock offers the shell command `rake-compiler-dock` and a [ruby API](http://www.rubydoc.info/gems/rake-compiler-dock/RakeCompilerDock) for issuing commands within the docker image, described below.
+There dedicated are images for `x86-mingw32`, `x64-mingw32`, `x86-linux`, `x86_64-linux` and `jruby` targets.

 `rake-compiler-dock` without arguments starts an interactive shell session.
 This is best suited to try out and debug a build.